scalabli/quo/docs/prompt.rst

 Input Validation
 ----------------------------
 A prompt can have a validator attached.
-This is some code that will check whether the given input is acceptable and it will only return it if that's the case.
-Otherwise it will show an error message and move the cursor to a given position.

 To manually ask for user input, you can use the :func:`prompt` function or the :class:`quo.Prompt` object.
 For instance, you can ask for a valid integer:

 .. code:: python